Global Supplier Diversity Program

 - The National Veteran Owned Business Association – Veterans

 Our engagement with diversity business development organizations includes active leadership and participation on key committees.
-Our head of Global Supplier Diversity serves on the board of directors of the Greater New England Minority Supplier Development Council (GNEMSDC) as well as the Advisory Board of the National Veterans Owned Business Association (NaVOBA).
-A senior Pitney Bowes procurement executive regularly sits on the Board of Directors of the Women’s Business Enterprise National Council, most recently as the Council’s immediate Past Chair.
+A senior Pitney Bowes executive sits on the Board of Directors of the Women’s Business Enterprise National Council.

 Recognition and Awards

 We have received numerous awards and recognition for our global supplier diversity program.
-View some of our other supplier diversity awards here.
+Below are some of our supplier diversity awards.

 Women’s Enterprise USA magazine’s WE 100 Corporations of the Year – 2016

-NBM USA 2016 Champion of Supplier Diversity Magazine -Minority
+MBNUSA Champion of Supplier Diversity Magazine – 2016

 Diversity plus Magazine Ranked Top 30 Champions of Diversity – 2016